-Right after the wave and having a little laugh here in center.
+Right after the wave and having a little laugh here in center (Hypnobabies technique for being in eyes-open hypnosis).
 Just wanted to show a progression of how it was going through most waves.
-In between i would make sure to drink ice water from a cup with a straw, and my midwife kept that full for me.
+In between I would make sure to drink ice water from a cup with a straw, and my midwife kept that full for me.
 I was a single mom at this point in my life.
 I did all rehearsing on my own, and explained everything to my doula and midwife and provided them with all the terminology so they were aware of how I had envisioned how it would go.

 Here I am with my then 17 month old daughter, Raegan.
 My hypnosis tracks were still continuously going in my earphones.
 I had tucked the phone into my bra to be able to move around hands-free.

 I was living with my brother at the time due to the circumstances (unfortunate situation that caused this, but Hypnobabies Fear Clearing really helped me cope with everything chaotic going on in my life so I could concentrate on having a beautiful birthing day!).
 The little girl with the pink headband is my daughter, then 4 yr. old Kendra, and her cousin is right next to her.
 The girl in the background is my doula’s 18 year old daughter who attends some births with her.
 My mom was also there.
 I was able to stay focused throughout all of this by staying in center when not in the off position.

 At this point is was about 8:15 pm (doula arrived almost 6 pm I think).
 Everyone was eating at the table a late dinner so they would be ready for the rest of the birth.
 I had taken a few bites, but felt I was getting to the point if where I needed a little more concentration.
 I could feel I was opening more and was actually trying to slow it down with my mind to allow everyone time to finish eating.